claroline/Claroline/src/core/Claroline/CoreBundle/Resources/doc/sections/plugins/logs.md

 Indeed this event is used in the badge system to know which action can be used to award badge.

 Knowing that creating custom event is highly recommended.
-For create custom event go see the [event creation][5] documentation and or using existing one please refer to the CoreBundle code.
+For create custom event go see the [event creation][5] documentation and for using existing one please refer to the CoreBundle code.

 #### Displaying of custom logs ####